ibm-ecosystem-engineering/Watson-Speech/Speech To  Text/Speech-To-Text-Tutorial.md

 result_speaker = getTextFromSpeech(headers,params,speaker_audio)
 ```

-2. Visualize the output

-IMAGE

-3. Create a custom function to find the number of speakers in the speech data
+2. Create a custom function to find the number of speakers in the speech data

 ```
 def get_speaker_data(result_speaker):